 No. I am not a fan of structured networking.
 I don’t see the point.
 I love meeting people, individuals and professionals alike.
 I have always been interested in diversity and difference of opinions.

 In terms of business networking, I have never done this in my life.
-I tend to call or email people that I want to connect with professionally.
+I tend to call or email people whom I want to connect with professionally.
 I usually invite them for coffee or lunch and will always be transparent about why I am making a connection with them.

 Transparency in business is, in my mind, extremely important, as is integrity.
 That’s why I have such an extensive database, I have had a lot of lunches, even more coffee – and always on my own time.